Baretank/vena-etl-tool/README.md

 - Never commit your `.env` file containing credentials to version control
 - Consider using a secure credential manager for production environments
 - Regularly rotate your Vena API credentials
+- All inputs are sanitized to prevent injection attacks
+- Input validation happens before any ETL job is created
+- File paths are validated and sanitized to prevent path traversal attacks

 ## Requirements

 - Node.js version 14 or higher
 - Active Vena account with API access

+## Error Handling and Retry Mechanism

+The tool includes robust error handling and automatic retry capabilities:

+- **Automatic Retries**: All API calls automatically retry on transient failures (network issues, server errors)
+- **Exponential Backoff**: Retries use increasing wait times to avoid overwhelming the server
+- **Failed Files Tracking**: When running multi-import, the tool tracks and reports any files that failed after all retry attempts
+- **Detailed Error Logging**: All errors are logged with comprehensive details to aid troubleshooting
+- **Input Validation**: Pre-validation of multi-step processes ensures all required files exist before creating a job

+You can configure the retry behavior using these environment variables:
+- `VENA_RETRY_ATTEMPTS`: Number of retry attempts (default: 3)
+- `VENA_RETRY_BACKOFF`: Initial backoff time in milliseconds (default: 300)

 ## Troubleshooting